emonty/rkrizzle/doc/source/user/quickstart.rst

     'utf-8'
     >>> r.encoding = 'ISO-8859-1'

-If you change the encoding, Requests will use the new value of ``r.encoding`` whenever you call ``r.text``.
+If you change the encoding, Rkrizzle will use the new value of ``r.encoding`` whenever you call ``r.text``.
 You might want to do this in any situation where you can apply special logic to work out what the encoding of the content will be.
 For example, HTTP and XML have the ability to specify their encoding in